zaufi/zaufi.github.com/_posts/2012-08-31-vbox-setup-new-vm.md

     zaufi@gentop ~ $ VBoxManage storagectl ubuntu-12.04 --name storage --add sata --controller IntelAHCI --sataportcount 4 --hostiocache off

-and attach our disk image as HDD to it:
+and attach our disk image as a HDD to it:

     zaufi@gentop ~ $ VBoxManage storageattach ubuntu-12.04 --storagectl storage --port 1 --medium /storage/soft/vbox/ubuntu-12.04-sda.vdi --type hdd

-I've downloaded an Ubuntu 12.04 server CD before, now we can push it into a virtual DVD drive and tell to Virtual Box to use it as first boot device:
+I've downloaded an Ubuntu 12.04 server CD before, now we can push it into a virtual DVD drive and tell to Virtual Box to use it as a first boot device:

     zaufi@gentop ~ $ VBoxManage storageattach ubuntu-12.04 --storagectl storage --port 2 --medium /storage/soft/ubuntu/ubuntu-12.04.1-server-amd64.iso --type dvddrive
     zaufi@gentop ~ $ VBoxManage modifyvm ubuntu-12.04 --boot1 dvd